macroevolution/bamm-dev-guide/source/documentation.rst

    We created a basic *rst* template file (called *template.rst*) in the *doc/source* directory to help you remember the most common commands.

+#.
+If the BAMM version is changing, open *conf.py* and update *version* and *release*.
+   This will update the text that appears in the top of the web browser on bamm-project.org.

 Add new content
 ---------------